Online RN to MSN Programs in Georgia: Comparing Top Schools

 - A professional resume

-- One to two years of clinical practice in the specialty area for master’s education is preferred for applicants in the clinical practice specialist
+- One to two years of clinical practice in the program specialty of choice (preferred)

 Curriculum: